The standard pathway on MSc Health Sciences gives you the freedom to tailor your studies to meet your exact requirements.

 Please note, if you would prefer to have paper copies of the neonatal studies lectures to support your masters in health sciences learning, then you may download these as PDF files for printing.

-There are three pathways for this MSc Health Sciences programme: Standard, Mental Health and Neonatal.
+There are four pathways for this MSc Health Sciences programme: Standard, Mental Health, Neonatal and Amputee Rehabilitation.

 Typical entry requirements